Home/Blog/How to/ 13 min

 Cryptocurrency wallets are hands down the easiest to use.
 However, only a small number of them allow you to actually do something other than sending, receiving and storing a cryptocurrency.
 For example, the best non-custodial Bitcoin wallet out there, Electrum, doesn’t support buying or selling Bitcoin, full stop.

 Further, the wallets that do in fact support this feature are either using some payment system as the backend for fiat onramps (like Exodus with MoonPay) or representing exchange frontends themselves that enable instant currency conversions (for example, Coinbase).
-But whatever the case might be, you are likely to massively overpay in service fees when using cryptocurrency wallets to buy Bitcoin
+But whatever the case might be, you are likely to massively overpay in service fees when using cryptocurrency wallets to buy Bitcoin.

 And next come payment systems.